Demographics of Spain: Religions

 A study made by the Union of Islamic Communities of Spain demonstrated that there were about 1,700,000 inhabitants of Muslim background living in Spain as of 2012, accounting for 3–4% of the total population of Spain.
 The vast majority was composed of immigrants and descendants originating from Morocco and other African countries.
 More than 514,000 (30%) of them had Spanish nationality.
+The recent waves of immigration have also led to an increasing number of Muslims, Buddhists, Sikhs and Hindus.
+After the Reconquista in 1492, Muslims did not live in Spain for centuries.
+Their ranks have since been bolstered by recent immigration, especially from Morocco and Algeria.